jtakayama/makahiki/install/doc/ubuntu_readme.txt

 Memcached installation.

-In the virtual machine, switch to the makahiki/makahiki directory and run some commands in the manage.py shell:
+In the virtual machine, switch to the makahiki/makahiki directory and run some commands in the manage.py shell.
 -------------------------------------------------------------------------------
 % sudo service memcached start
 Starting memcached: memcached.